-Are ENDS safe to use?
+Are electronic smoking devices safe to use?

-In 2016, the FDA began regulating the making, selling, and marketing of all tobacco products, including ENDS.
-This means that people younger than 18 can’t buy any type of tobacco product, including ENDS.
-It also means that health warnings will be placed on all tobacco products.
+In 2016, the FDA started setting rules around the making, selling, and marketing of all tobacco products, including electronic smoking devices.
+People younger than 18 can’t buy any type of tobacco product.
+Health warnings have been placed on all tobacco products.

-Can ENDS help people quit smoking?
+Can electronic smoking devices help people quit smoking?

 - Help manage nicotine withdrawal cravings